actions/runner-images/README-etn.md

 * images.CI\linux-and-win\build-image.ps1 -> build-image-etn.ps1
 * Note: images/win/scripts/Tests/WindowsFeatures.Tests.ps1: On line 21 keep $minimumFreeSpaceMB = 5 * 1024 to have $availableSpaceMB greater than $minimumFreeSpaceMB
 * Note: in the windows2019-etn.json (provisioners section), the line "{{ template_dir }}/scripts/Installers/Install-AndroidSDK.ps1" needs to be removed, as we are not installing Android SDK to Get some (~12 GB space) on the VM to have multiple versions of zephyr SDK
+* Note: in the windows2019-etn.json (provisioners section), the line "{{ template_dir }}/scripts/Installers/Install-MysqlCli.ps1" needs to be removed
+* Note: in the windows2019-etn.json (provisioners section), the line "{{ template_dir }}/scripts/Installers/Install-PostgreSQL.ps1" needs to be removed
+* Note: In the images/win/scripts/Tests/Databases.Tests.ps1, comment the sections for postgreSQL and MySQL
+* Note: comment the "Get-PostgreSQLMarkdown" in function Build-DatabasesMarkdown inside images/win/scripts/SoftwareReport/SoftwareReport.Databases.psm1 file
+* Note: comment the call to Get-MySQLVersion and "# Android section"inside images/win/scripts/SoftwareReport/SoftwareReport.Generator.ps1
 * The virtual-environments\images\win\scripts\TestsAndroid.Tests.ps1, test file needs to be removed as we are not installing android SDK in -etn image, and android tests are not required to be running
+*

 It would be great to eliminate the need for our modified process, but the process MS is using doesn't create images, it just create VM disk.
 Hopefully MS will eventually update their process to use images someday.
 It is worth taking some time to see if there is a better way to do this that doesn't have any manual steps.